-Ineffective management is estimated to be costing UK businesses over £19 billion in lost working hours per year, and 43% of managers rate their own manager as ineffective.
-But what is effective leadership?
-Vicky Stanton shares her tips…
+Ineffective management is estimated to cost UK businesses over £19 billion in lost working hours per year, and 43% of managers rate their own manager as ineffective.
+But what makes an effective Early Years leader?
+HR consultancy director Vicky Stanton shares her tips…

 You need to regularly communicate how the journey is going to the team.
 Is the nursery on target to achieve its goals, or is some action needed to get there?
 Make sure that your message is clear so there is no chance it will be misunderstood by anyone.

-The flip side to this is that effective leaders also tackle problems at the earliest opportunity.
+The flip side to this is that effective Early Years leaders also tackle problems at the earliest opportunity.
 Not dealing with situations as they arise can lead to them becoming more of an issue.

 1. Communication.
-This is the key to being effective.
+This is the key to being an effective Early Years leader.
 If you know what you are doing and what needs to be done but can’t communicate it to the staff, then you’ll never be a good manager.

 2. Listening.
 This sits hand in hand with communication.
 The only way you will find out what is going on is to really listen.
 Do you spend time with your staff talking to them and actually listening to what they are saying?

-3. A commitment. to the truth Often managers get the sugar-coated version of what’s happening.
+3. A commitment to the truth Often Early Years leaders get the sugar-coated version of what’s happening.
 The only way to get the truth is if you insist on it.
 Probe and ask questions if you think you are not getting the full picture.

 4. Empathy.
 This is the softer side to listening and truth.
 You need to be able to show staff that you care where there is a genuine problem or issue.
 You need to be able to understand how people feel and why they feel that way.

 5. Persuasion and influence.
 This is how you get staff to do what you need them to do without having to result to shouting or being directive.
-This is integral to managing as a leader.
+This is integral to managing as an Early Years leader.

 7. Confidence.
 Effective managers also have the confidence to deal with matters as they arise.
 Conflict will always happen in the workplace and it is the manager’s role to confront it and seek a resolution.